TimonPost/quinn/docs/src/network-introduction/transport-guarantees.md

 # Transport Guarantees

-Before diving into any protocol specifics, lets define what we mean by terminology that is often used while talking about protocols.
+Before diving into any protocol specifics, lets define some terminology that is often used while talking about protocols.
-The protocols that we will be discussing share some combinations of guarantees noted on this page.
+The protocols that we will be discussing share some combinations of 'transport guarantees'.
 In your protocol selection you must clearly have in mind what it that you need.

 ## Ordering VS Sequencing